The Palestine Solidarity Campaign (‘PSC’) and Deighton Pe...Read more

 Recent instructions include:

-Across his public, international, and civil practices, Josh has a particular specialism in climate change.
-He has acted in or advised upon cases in multiple jurisdictions, including the European Court of Human Rights (ECtHR), the Inter-American Court of Human Rights (IACtHR), the High Court, and the Guyanese Constitutional Court.
-His experience in climate litigation cuts across a variety of different areas of law, including the European Convention on Human Rights (ECHR), negligence, public nuisance, unlawful means conspiracy, and international environmental law.
-Central to Josh’s specialism in climate change litigation is an ability to engage with complex issues of climate science and attribution.
+Across his public, international, and civil practices, Josh has a particular specialism in climate change and environmental issues.
+His experience in climate and environmental litigation cuts across a variety of different areas of law, including the ECHR, tort, and international environmental law.
+Central to Josh’s specialism in climate change and environmental litigation is an ability to engage with complex scientific issues and expert evidence.

 Recent instructions include:

 Josh also has experience in protest cases representing climate activists in civil claims brought by carbon majors.
-He is currently acting for Greenpeace in the Admiralty Court in Shell UK Ltd and Fluor Ltd v Greenpeace UK Ltd and Others.
-Greenpeace is the defendant in a claim brought by Shell for damages and injunctions in relation to the boarding of a ship carrying oil drilling equipment.
-The defence raises novel issues regarding unlawful means conspiracy, jurisdiction, applicable law, jurisdiction, and Articles 10 and 11 of the ECHR.
+He acted in Shell UK Ltd and Fluor Ltd v Greenpeace UK Ltd and Others, defending Greenpeace from a claim brought by Shell in relation to the boarding of a ship carrying oil drilling equipment.

 In his public and civil law practice, Josh often acts for individuals in discrimination challenges under the Equality Act 2010 and Article 14 of the ECHR.
 For example: